ccatanaoan/HomeTempHumidityMonitor/README.md

 I used one ESP8266 microcontroller for the Arduino camera video streaming as it is process-intensive.
 And another one to power and read the DHT22 and MQ-7 sensors.
 The Android app and the two microcontrollers subscribe to their own topics and publish payloads (MQTT) to communicate and sync up with each other.

-This project has started as a simple home weather station but turned in to a full-blown home smart monitoring system. :+1:
+This project has started as a simple home weather station but turned in to a full-blown smart home monitoring system. :+1:

 The ESP8266 WiFi Module is a self contained system on chip (SoC) with integrated TCP/IP protocol stack that can give any microcontroller access to the WiFi network.

-### Information sent from the sensors at home to the Android mobile app via cloud MQTT
+### Data sent from the sensors at home to the Android mobile app via cloud MQTT
 - Carbon monoxide level in parts per million (ppm)
 - Air quality based on ppm level
 - Live security camera video stream